webjsx/webjsx-router/README.md

-# Bloom: A Web Component Framework
+# Bloom: An experimental UI framework

 Bloom enables you to build efficient, lightweight web applications with Web Components and Asynchronous Generators.